 Overview

-Your digital footprint is a record of your online activity.
-It shows where you've been on the internet and the data you’ve left behind.
-Your footprint grows when you deliberately share something online, or when sites and apps track your activity without your permission.
+Your digital footprint is a record of your online activities, showing where you've been on the internet and the data you’ve left behind.
+Your footprint grows when you deliberately share something online or when sites and apps track your activity with or without your permission.
 When your data falls into the wrong hands, you could be at risk of identity theft.

 Imagine you’re walking on the beach.
 Each step you take leaves behind an impression.
 Do this every day, and your footprints start adding up.
 They don’t just show where you've been; they indicate where you’re heading.